Anger Issues

 Slow Burn: Releasing Unresolved Anger and the Right to Revenge

 Anger is a normal emotion.
 We don’t have to fear it; but like fire, we are to handle it responsibly, with caution, maturity, and a sober mind submitted to the Holy Spirit’s wisdom.
 We bring it to the Lord.
 As Helper, He filters what is unnecessary and gives insight and understanding of what to do with what’s left.
 We may have been legitimately wronged, but allowing unresolved anger in our lives has dire consequences we don’t always see.
 Cain didn’t know that his brother’s blood would cry out from the earth when he killed Abel.
 God heard it, though (Genesis 4:10-11).
 Perhaps, no human witnesses were present to observe the traumatic incidents that sparked our anger and the thirst for revenge.
 God knows all the details.
 Always present, our Advocate was fully aware and completely committed to righting the wrongs on our behalf.
 The Father repurposes evil, turning it for our good and His glory (Romans 8:28).
 We have to yield God’s sovereign position to Him alone.
 We don’t have the right or the capacity to occupy His throne and administer short-sighted human justice, restricted by the finite realm of what we know, see, and feel.
 While our feelings are legitimate, our wounded hearts demonstrate true love when responding to God with trust versus unforgiveness and revenge.
 He does what we cannot.
 Love breaks the stronghold that hate seeks to establish in our hearts.
+At Plano Christian Counseling, we offer faith-based support to help individuals work through pain, release unforgiveness, and experience the freedom that comes with God’s healing love.
 We may look vulnerable, perhaps even foolish.
 Some would say that Jesus appeared the same way.
 Without retribution, He was tortured mercilessly for all of humanity, including those who reject Him as Savior and Lord.
-His suffering preceded the souls.
-Glory came later.
-But God shows his love for us in that while we were still sinners, Christ died for us. – Romans 5:8, ESV Scripture is [...]
+His suffering preceded the souls. [...]

 Comments Off on Slow Burn: Releasing Unresolved Anger and the Right to Revenge